 Dubbing is a post-product process, used for language editing of film and video.

-Audio dubbing works by replacing the original dialog with a new dialog, following a customized manuscript in a foreign language.
-Dubbing is a bit of an art form, as it needs to match the original dialog in style, tone, content, and timing, so the dialog retains its authenticity and sound integrity.
+Although it may seem like it is only a matter of replacing an existing dialogue with a new one, dubbing is a bit of an art form.
+The new piece must match the original dialogue in style, tone, content, and timing, so the message retains its essence and sound integrity.

 To be done effectively, dubbing requires skilled voice actors and sound technicians.
 At Voicearchive we have a specialized voice dubbing department based in London, where we work for some of the largest movie producers in the world.
-You can read more about this at https://adrenaline.london
+You can read more about this at: Adrenaline.

 Synchronization and Lip synchronization

 Actors’ mouth movements are matched and replaced with professional voice actors’ speech.
 We use a rythmo band-technology that allows us to record dialogs to perfectly fit the images.